askonomm/rose/README.md

 A JavaScript/TypeScript web framework for the [Deno](https://deno.com) runtime built on top of [ShapeX](https://github.com/tryshapex/shapex) event-driven application framework.

-**Note:** not ready for production use, and yes, the idea is to support more runtimes in the future.
-There's also no real docs yet, so you have to refer to the code for now.
+**Note:** still an early release so be aware that there could be potential bugs, and yes, the idea is to support more runtimes in the future.

 ## Example application